Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 Proper proofing ensures these rolls are fluffy and soft, not dense.
 Having a warm room temperature for rise/proof helps speed this recipe along.

 I like to turn on my fireplace to warm the air.
-I don’t recommend placing the dough right by the fire as that will likely be too hot, but moving your dough to a nearby table can be helpful.
+I don’t recommend placing the dough right by the fire as that will likely be too hot–I have learned this the hard way–but moving your dough to a nearby table can be helpful.

 Measuring by Weight